Quantum Field Measurements in the Fewster-Verch Framework: Conclusion

 \section{Conclusion}

+We have argued that the tomographic results of \cite{FJR23} are insufficient to infer that the FV scheme is rich enough to model field measurements.
+Rather, it is proven there that averages of powers of the field operator can be estimated asymptotically.
+As explained in the text, this is not the same as being able to implement a (Gaussian-modulated) field measurement: in fact, their asymptotic tomographic scheme in the limit $\lambda\to 0$ induces the identity map as a measurement channel on the target QFT.

-We have shown that Gaussian-modulated measurements of a (local) smeared field operator can be asymptotically implemented within the FV scheme.
+Instead, we have shown that Gaussian-modulated measurements of a (local) smeared field operator can be asymptotically implemented within the FV scheme.
 The degree $\epsilon$ of the modulation can be chosen arbitrarily low, which allows one to approximate a projective measurement of the field with arbitrary precision.
-For non-zero $\epsilon$, there is a simple map to update the QFT state conditioned on the measurement outcome: namely, the composition of the Gaussian instrument proposed by Jubb \cite{Jub22} with a single-mode dephasing channel.
+For non-zero $\epsilon$, there is a simple map to update the QFT state conditioned on the measurement outcome: namely, the composition of the Gaussian instrument proposed by Jubb \cite{Jub22} and further studied by \cite{Oec24} with a single-mode dephasing channel.

-That the FV scheme is rich enough to model field measurements does not follow from the tomographic results of \cite{FJR23}.
-Rather, the authors of this groundbreaking paper prove that averages of the field operator can be estimated asymptotically.
-As explained in the text, this is not the same as being able to implement a (Gaussian-modulated) field measurement: in fact, their asymptotic tomographic scheme in the limit $\lambda\to 0$ induces the identity map as a measurement channel on the target QFT.

 Notably, we find that the probe measurement required to induce a Gaussian measurement in a QFT is itself a Gaussian measurement.
 That is, we can model the measurement carried out on this first probe by making it interact with a second probe, which is subsequently measured.
 This measurement, in turn, can be also conducted by making the second probe QFT interact with a third, and so on \emph{ad infinitum}.